Workload Configuration

 Notice that by default, the Action Items are sorted by severity.
 This is a good way to pick out the most important items to fix.

-Once you've zeroed in on an item that you'd like to fix, expand it to see a description and remediation.
+Once you've zeroed in on an item that you'd like to fix, click on it to see a description and remediation.

 Bonus: if you notice any Action Items that can't or shouldn't be fixed, you can mark it as resolved:

 And that's it!
 By following these steps for each of your workloads, you can ensure your applications stay secure and reliable.